 Even without its fabulous scent, heliotrope would be widely grown in the garden.
 It has a distinctive scent -- some say it smells like cherry pie; others say a grape Popsicle.
 Still others say it's reminiscent of vanilla.
 Regardless, it is undeniably one of the most intriguingly scented plants in the garden.
 As a bonus, this tropical plant, grown as an annual, bears big clusters of rich purple, blue, or white flowers.

 Heliotrope thrives in a spot with full sun and moist, well-drained soil.
 It's a great container plant -- try it in a window box or next to a doorway where you can enjoy it frequently.
 For the strongest scent, group several plants together where they can get afternoon sun.
-That warming sun releases the fragrance.
+It's the warming sun releases the fragrance.

 - Plant Type: